ShootProof/recruiting-data-and-analytics/senior_data_engineer/README.md

 The data provided for this exercise is a sample derived from the ShootProof (a Foreground brand) database.
 ShootProof provides a SaaS-based platform designed to serve the business needs of professional photographers, including hosting their photos.
 Customers to the ShootProof platform subscribe to a plan; these plans are tiered based on the total number of photos which can be hosted.

-Data files required for this exercise can be found at: https://github.com/ShootProof/recruiting-data-and-analytics/tree/SeniorDataEngineer/src/tables
+Data (.csv) files required for this exercise can be found the included "tables" folder.

 ## Guidelines